 Conyers School was first founded in 1590 to serve the community of Yarm and surrounding areas.
 It has a long and rich tradition of providing a first class education and playing a full role in the wider life of the town.

 Conyers Trust was created on 1st November 2016, changing from an Academy Trust founded in 2013 to a Multi Academy Trust (MAT).
 Multi-academy trusts have different governance arrangements because they are established to oversee and manage more than one academy.
-They typically have members, trustees, and local governing bodies.

-The trustees are the charity trustees (within the terms of section 177(1) of the Charities Act 2011) and are responsible for the general control and management of the administration of the trust in accordance with the provisions set out in the memorandum and articles of association.
+The Trustees are the charity trustees (within the terms of section 177(1) of the Charities Act 2011) and are responsible for the general control and management of the administration of the trust in accordance with the provisions set out in the memorandum and articles of association.
 They have responsibility for directing its affairs, and for ensuring that it is solvent, well-run, and delivering the trust’s (charitable) outcomes for the benefit of the public.
 The trustees form the board of trustees, which is the decision making body for the Trust.

 The Governors are those persons who sit on the Local Governing Bodies for each school.
 Parent and staff governors are elected and community governors are appointed, often from former parent governors, for a term of four years.
 The role of governors is to serve the interests of the school and wider community.
 The Board of Trustees has set out the powers it has delegated to each Local Governing Body and these are published on the individual school websites.